Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/structure.rst

 Points
 ======

-The main element used in editing Grease Pencil Object are points.
+The main element used in editing Grease Pencil objects are points.
 Points represent a single point in 3D space.

-Each point store all the properties that define the final appearance of the strokes as its location, thickness, alpha, UV rotation for textures and weight.
+Each point stores all the properties that define the final appearance of the strokes as its location, thickness, alpha, weight and UV rotation for textures.

 Edit Lines
 ==========

-Points are always connected by a straight line, the line you see when you are editing in Edit Mode or when you look at a stroke in wireframe view.
+Points are always connected by a straight line, which you see when you are editing in Edit Mode or when you look at a stroke in wireframe view.
-They are invisible on the rendered image and used to construct the final stroke.
+They are invisible on the rendered image and are used to construct the final stroke.

 Strokes
 =======

-The stroke is the rendered image of the points and edit line, using a particular :doc:`Grease Pencil material </grease_pencil/materials/introduction>`.
+The stroke is the rendered image of the points and edit lines, using a particular :doc:`Grease Pencil material </grease_pencil/materials/introduction>`.
-(*Grease Pencil* Materials are linked at stroke level.)
+(Grease Pencil materials are linked at stroke level.)